Breakfast at Tiffany's (novella): Musical

 A musical version of Breakfast at Tiffany's (also known as Holly Golightly) premiered in 1966 in Boston.
-The initial performances were panned by the critics and despite a rewrite by Edward Albee, it closed after only four performances.
+The initial performances were panned by the critics and despite a rewrite by Edward Albee, it closed after four previews and never officially opened.

 Television

 Three years after the musical adaptation, Stefanie Powers and Jack Kruschen starred in another adaptation, Holly Golightly (1969), an unsold ABC sitcom pilot.
 Kruschen's role was based on Joe Bell, a major character in Capote's novella who was omitted from the film version.

 Plays

-There have been two adaptations of the novella into stage plays, both directed by Sean Mathias.
+Two adaptations of the novella into stage plays have been directed by Sean Mathias.
 The first production was written by Samuel Adamson and was presented in 2009 at the Theatre Royal Haymarket in London, starring Anna Friel as Holly Golightly and Joseph Cross as William "Fred" Parsons.

 The second version was written by Richard Greenberg for a 2013 Broadway production at the Cort Theatre, starring Emilia Clarke as Holly Golightly, Cory Michael Smith as Fred, and George Wendt as Joe Bell.
 The Greenberg play was produced in the UK in 2016, called "a play with music".
 It ran at the Theatre Royal Haymarket in the West End in June to September 2016, with Pixie Lott starring as Holly Golightly.